Timor-Leste's Ramos-Horta makes pitch for stability ahead of election

 Mr Patricio da Silva, a supporter of the president, said during a recent campaign rally he still had "high hopes" that Mr Guterres would be able to win another term in office.

-Mr Ramos-Horta, Mr Guterres and a former army commander are the top contenders in the election, according to a poll by the National University in Timor-Leste.
+Mr Ramos-Horta, Mr Guterres and former army commander Lere Anan Timur are the top contenders in the election, according to a poll by the National University in Timor-Leste.

-The survey showed Mr Ramos-Horta, who is backed by Xanana's CNRT party, in the lead with 39 per cent.
+The survey showed Mr Ramos-Horta, who is backed by CNRT, in the lead with 39 per cent.

 Approaching 20 years of independence after a brutal occupation by Indonesia, the role of young voters has been in focus with an estimated 20 per cent of the electorate first-time voters in the country of 1.3 million.